Benoît Salviat

-Benoît Salviat (born 6 March 1978 in Bordeaux, France) is a French retired footballer who last played for FC Bassin d'Arcachon in his home country.
+Benoît Salviat (born 6 March 1978) is a French retired footballer who last played for FC Bassin d'Arcachon in his home country.

 Career

 Tahiti

 Playing for Tahitian club A.S.
 Vénus, Salviat claimed that the level of football in Tahiti was essentially amateur, with three to four full-time players in the lineup.

 Reunion

 Salviat went to Reunion to trial for SS Saint-Louisienne in 2003, making his league debut in a league round facing US Stade Tamponnaise.

 Singapore

 Upon in Singapore with Tanjong Pagar United in 2004, Salviat stated that unrelenting heat there wore him out and made him constantly tired.
 He then left Singapore in winter that year after making some appearances.